Transitivity in wreath products with symmetric groups: Transitivity and association schemes

 It is easy to see that the wreath product $W$ consists of all permutations $\sigma$ of the set $M$ such that

 for all $g\in G$ and all $i\in [n]$ together with composition of mappings.
 We can think of the set $M$ as the set of $|G|$ copies of $[n]$ where each $i \in [n]$ appears in $|G|$ different colours.

 In this paper, we study the action of $W$ on certain sets $\Omega$.
 We first collect some basic results about transitive group actions.
-They are easily found in the literature, see for example \cite{Cam1999} for details. \begin{lemma} Let $W$ be a group acting transitively on a set $\Omega$. \begin{enumerate}[(a)] \item{ For every $x,y \in \Omega$ we have
+They are easily found in the literature, see for example \cite{Cam1999} for details. \begin{lemma} Let $W$ be a group acting transitively on a set $\Omega$. \begin{enumerate}[label=\textup{(}\alph*\textup{)}] \item{ For every $x,y \in \Omega$ we have

-for some $w \in W$. } \item{ The action of $W$ on $\Omega$ is equivalent to the action of $W$ by left multiplication on the cosets $W / H = \{wH \mid w \in W\}$ where $H = \operatorname{Stab}(x)$ for some $x \in \Omega$. } \item{ Two coset actions on $W/H$ and $W/K$ by left multiplication are isomorphic if and only if $H$ and $K$ are conjugate. } \end{enumerate} \end{lemma} This lemma allows us to investigate transitivity solely within the group $W$ itself.
+for some $w \in W$. } \item{ The action of $W$ on $\Omega$ is equivalent to the action of $W$ by left multiplication on the cosets $W / H = \{wH : w \in W\}$ where $H = \operatorname{Stab}(x)$ for some $x \in \Omega$. } \item{ Two coset actions on $W/H$ and $W/K$ by left multiplication are isomorphic if and only if $H$ and $K$ are conjugate. } \end{enumerate} \end{lemma} This lemma allows us to investigate transitivity solely within the group $W$ itself.
 Every subgroup $H$ of $W$ gives rise to a transitive action of $W$ on the cosets $W/H$ and every transitive action arises this way.
 We can think of each subgroup $H$ as a certain type of transitivity.

-We aim to investigate as many different transitivity types in the group $W$ as possible.
+We aim to investigate as many different transitivity types in the group $W$ as possible (that is investigate as many subgroups $H$ in Lemma \ref{lem:transitive group action} as possible).
 In order to illustrate this point of view, let us look at $t$-transitivity.
 The action of $W$ on $M$ is imprimitive, so no subset of $W$ under this action is ever $t$-transitive for $t \geq 2$.
 However, we can consider a different definition of $t$-transitivity, namely transitivity on $t$-tuples where each element is from a different block.
 Let

 be the set of all $t$-tuples of elements of $M$ where the elements of $[n]$ are pairwise distinct.
 Then the stabiliser of an element $x \in \Omega$ is the subgroup

 where $A = [n] \, \setminus \, \{a_1,\ldots,a_t\}$.
 Thus, in view of Lemma~\ref{lem:transitive group action}, a subset $Y$ of $W$ is transitive on $\Omega$ if and only if it is transitive on the cosets $W/H$ where $H = G \wr S_{n-t}$.